dr-joe-wirth/primerForge/README.md

 # primerForge

-software to identify primers that can distinguish genomes
+software to identify primers that can be used to distinguish genomes

 ## Installation